 The direct mail feature also reports when mail is delivered, and it automatically updates a lead’s status for returned mailers.

 The last feature of Dealmachine is real estate lead management.

 When you are on the street and add a new contact into Dealmachine, it will be automatically saved in their customer relationship management part of the software, which is updated automatically.

-You can also delegate specific tasks related to contacts you have in the CRM by just mentioning selected members of your team.
+You can also delegate specific tasks related to contacts you have in the CRM by mentioning selected team members.

-If you want to filter the properties you found, you can also add tags, making it easier to sort them and market to them.
+If you want to filter the properties you found, you can add tags, making it easier to sort them and market them.